Home > About Licensing > Frequently Asked Questions

 For more information, see the Volume Licensing Brief for Downgrade Rights.

-If you previously received physical media (CD/DVD) of prior Microsoft products that your organization is currently licensed to use through downgrade rights, you may use these prior software versions at your discretion.
+If you previously received physical media (CD/DVD) of prior Microsoft products which your organization is currently licensed to use through downgrade rights, you may use these prior software versions at your discretion.
 Learn more about Microsoft Volume Licensing fulfillment.

 For more information, download the Volume Licensing Brief for Reimaging Rights.